Category Archives: British Royals

 William Frederick also had three half-sisters from his mother’s first marriage to James Waldegrave, 2nd Earl Waldegrave:

 William Frederick was educated at Trinity College, Cambridge and like his father, had a career in the British Army, attaining the rank of Field Marshal in 1816.
 He was an advocate for the abolition of slavery, served as President of the African Institution, and was Chancellor of the University of Cambridge.
-In 1805, upon the death of his father, William Frederick succeeded him as Duke of Gloucester.
+In 1805, when his father died, William Frederick succeeded him as Duke of Gloucester.

 William Frederick had been encouraged to remain unmarried so that there might be a suitable husband for his first cousin once removed Princess Charlotte of Wales, the heir to the throne after her father the future King George IV, if no foreign prince proved a suitable match.
 In May 1816, Princess Charlotte married Prince Leopold of Saxe-Coburg-Saalfeld.
 Sadly, within twenty months, Charlotte died in childbirth along with her son.